magelanLab/readmegen/README.md

 ### Message format
 ReadmeGen will search for messages that start with a specific keyword.
 These keywords tell the script to which group the commit should be appended.
 The message groups can be overwritten.

-For example - the default configuration supports four types of commits: Features, Bugfixes, Documentation and Refactoring.
+For example - the default configuration supports four types of commits: Features, Bugfixes, Documentation, Design, Performance, Chore and Refactoring.
 The commit will be appended to a certain group only if it starts with a specific word.
 The default config allows two keywords for bugfixes: `bugfix` and `fix`.
 This means, that for a message to be appended to the Bugfix group it has to start with either `bugfix: blabla` or `Fix: foo bar` (notice the colon `:` sign - it has to be right after the keyword).
 The keywords are case insensitive.

 All commits that do not fit into any of the groups will be ignored (we don't want merges and stuff like that in the changelog).